3 Key Requirements to Lock in Security for your Next Design

 Reza joined Maxim in 2009 and since then he has been working on many different Maxim security parts, and supporting Maxim customers.
 Prior to joining Maxim, Reza held various positions as analog, digital and power electronics design engineer for more than 10 years.
 He holds a master’s degree in Electrical Engineering from Stanford University.

-Maxim SIMO live webinar
+Maxim SIMO on-demand webinar

 The SIMO technology provides design engineers with a means to extend battery life while meeting the space-constraint demands of a variety of compact, low-power electronic designs.